cosmicfools/ModuleServices/Example/Pods/CombinationGenerator/README.md

 If you don't have `pod try` installed go to https://github.com/CocoaPods/cocoapods-try to install it.

-Inside you will see an example of a ViewController that generate all possbility for the typical UserInfo data model.
+In case that you still want to see here how it works, keep reading :)

-In case that you still want to see here the examples, let's give a try.
+An example used to be easier to understand than 1000 words.. so:

 #### 1. Import CombinationGenerator